Content table

 - The corpus luteum begins secreting progesterone.
 This causes your overall

-From this point, there are two major outcomes: pregnant or not pregnant.
+From this point, there are two major outcomes: Either you’re pregnant or not.

 Here’s what will unfold in the luteal phase if you do become pregnant:

-- Implantation will occur most commonly between 8-10 days past ovulation (DPO).
+- Implantation occurs most commonly between 8-10 Days Past Ovulation (DPO).

 - Your progesterone levels keep climbing (aka you can expect more pesky hormonal symptoms)